-I have been advised of the outcome of the review of the effectiveness of the governance arrangements and am satisfied that the arrangements continue to be regarded as fit for purpose in accordance with the governance framework.
+I have been advised of the outcome of the review of the effectiveness of the governance arrangements by the Head of Legal & Governance Services and am satisfied that the arrangements continue to be regarded as fit for purpose in accordance with the governance framework.

-The governance improvement actions as outlined in Appendix 1 will address the areas identified for review or development.
+A Governance Improvement Action Plan will be produced to address the areas identified for review or development.
 This will ensure that adequate and appropriate systems and processes are in place to improve the effectiveness of our governance arrangements.

 Oversight of implementation of the action plan will be maintained corporately through the Policy & Governance Group.
-Progress will be reported to the Council's Executive Officer Team and the Council's Scrutiny Committee.
+Progress will be reported to the Council's Executive Officer Team and the Council's Scrutiny Committee